TanninOne/pagan/README.md

 Prototype state

-My intended use case for this project has mostly disappeared so I now work on this very unfrequently.
+My intended use-case for this project has mostly disappeared so I now work on this very unfrequently.

 ## Language support